tgross/gilamon/README.rst

 Motivation
 ==========

 Why build something like this?
 At `Burns Engineering, Inc.`_ where GilaMon was developed, we moved to DFSR in early 2010.
 We used DFSR to replicate our main file shares between the home office and four remote sites, as well as a backup hub.
 All was well for quite some time.
-But we then had a minor catastrophy - a user saved a file, and it disappeared from the share.
+But we then had a minor catastrophe - a user saved a file, and it disappeared from the share.
 This happened repeatedly over a short period of time, causing a lot of grief to our users.

 We eventually isolated the problem to a particular application's files (Autodesk's `AutoCAD`_) and a particular replication connection to one of our branch offices with poor connectivity.
 A support case with Microsoft went nowhere, and the only tools that Microsoft had available for us were log grubbers - it seemed impossible to catch DFSR in the act.
 Eventually the problem "went away" on its own, but we knew that it was only a matter of time until it returned.